-12. Rawdon Road Allotme Location East side of Rawdon Road, Hav Size 0.55ha.
-Proximity to community served (ref NPPF 100a) Site is centrally located within holders village-wide, but given space is in reasonably close pro Local in character/extensive tract of land? (ref NPPF 100c) The space is local in character.
-Landscape significance, e.g. beauty, tranquillity (ref NPPF 100b) Yes - identified as a 'key open character' in the Haworth Cons along its western boundary.
-Pa Road.
-All the separate allotmen plants or vegetables during sea Historic significance (ref NPPF 100b) Possibly dating back to the firs Association following the post Recreational value (ref NPPF 100b) Yes - a parish council controlle There is currently a waiting list allotment is 2-3 years.
-There a have sheds and sitting areas w Wildlife richness (ref NPPF 100b) Limited local.
-But space falls w in Natural England's 2009 "Yo Project."
-Summary Assessment/ Basis for Recommendation This is an important communic close proximity to the commu- recreational resource, as evid a landscape resource within t some historic and wildlife valute a demonstrably special space Recommendation Designate as Local Green Spa worth (NB north of tennis courts).
+12. Rawdon Road Allotments, Haworth Location East side of Rawdon Road, Haworth (NB north of tennis courts).
+Size o.55ha.
+Proximity to community served (ref NPPF 100a) Site is centrally located within Haworth village.
+The site potentially serves allotment holders village-wide, but given the village's small size, it is fair to say that the green space is in reasonably close proximity to the community it serves.
+Local in character/extensive tract of land? (ref NPPF 100c) The space is local in character.
+Landscape significance, e.g. beauty, tranquillity (ref NPPF 100b) Yes - identified as a 'key open space' and as 'providing a positive contribution to character' in the Haworth Conservation Area Appraisal.
+'Important trees' identified along its western boundary.
+Part of key views/vistas north and south along Rawdon Road.
+All the separate allotments are well tended with all of them growing flowers, plants or vegetables during season.
+Historic significance (ref NPPF 100b) Possibly dating back to the first distribution of allotment land by the Allotments Association following the post-WW1 Land Settlement Facilities Bill.
+Recreational value (ref NPPF 100b) Yes - a parish council controlled allotments since August 2013.
+Site has 24 Tenants.
+There is currently a waiting list that dates back to 2015 so the waiting time for an allotment is 2-3 years.
+There are 20 people on the waiting list.
+Many of the tenants have sheds and sitting areas within their allotted space.
+Wildlife richness (ref NPPF 100b) Limited local.
+But space falls within the River Worth district level corridor as identified in Natural England's 2009 "Yorkshire and Humber Green Infrastructure Mapping Project."
+Summary Assessment/ Basis for Recommendation This is an important community site, both local in character and in reasonably close proximity to the community it serves.
+It has particular local significance as a recreational resource, as evidenced by its full occupation and waiting list, and as a landscape resource within the context of Haworth Conservation Area.
+It also has some historic and wildlife value.
+Given its intensive use and obvious popularity, it is a demonstrably special space for local people.
+Recommendation Designate as Local Green Space.